mdfnam/QnA/Ism as a Noun.md

 - **As a gerund:** 'Swimming is good exercise'.
 In this case, "swimming" is used as a gerund, functioning as a noun.
 It represents the idea or concept of the activity rather than describing a specific action.

 ## Proper Nouns
 - **Definition:** Proper nouns refer to specific, unique individuals.
-They used to represent the proper name of any particular beings, places, things, or ideas.
+They used to represent the proper name of any particular being, place, thing, or idea.
 They are always capitalized.
-- **Example:**  In the phrase 'I visited Madina ', the word "Madina" is a proper noun, indicating a specific city.
+- **Example:**  In the phrase 'I visited *Madina*', the word "Madina" is a proper noun, indicating a specific city.

 ## Common Nouns
 - **Definition:** Common nouns refer to general, non-specific classes of entities.
 They used to represent the generic name for any being, place, thing, or idea.
 They are only capitalized when they start a sentence.